-5. PHARMACOLOGICAL PROPERTIES

-Pharmacotherapeutic group: Immunosuppressants, calcineurin inhibitors, ciclosporin.
 ATCvet code: QL04AD01.

 5.1 Pharmacodynamic properties

-Ciclosporin (also known as cyclosporin, cyclosporine, cyclosporine A, CsA) is a selective immunosuppressor.
+Ciclosporin (also known as ciclosporin, ciclosporin, ciclosporin A, CsA) is a selective immunosuppressor.
 It is a cyclic polypeptide consisting of 11 amino acids, has a molecular weight of 1203 daltons and acts specifically and reversibly on T lymphocytes.

-Ciclosporin exerts anti-inflammatory and antipruritic effects in the treatment of allergic and atopic dermatitis.
+Ciclosporin exerts anti-inflammatory and antipruritic effects in the treatment of allergic or atopic dermatitis.
 Ciclosporin has been shown to preferentially inhibit the activation of T-lymphocytes on antigenic stimulation by impairing the production of IL-2 and other T-cell derived cytokines.
-Ciclosporin also has the capacity to inhibit the antigen-presenting function of the skin immune system.
+Ciclosporin also has the capacity to inhibit the antigen-presenting function on the skin immune system.
 It likewise blocks the recruitment and activation of eosinophils, the production of cytokines by keratinocytes, the functions of Langerhans cells, the degranulation of mast cells and therefore the release of histamine and pro-inflammatory cytokines.

 Ciclosporin does not depress haematopoiesis and has no effect on the function of phagocytic cells.

 5.2 Pharmacokinetic particulars

-Cat:

-Absorption: